-The proposed projects include a 600 MW facility in Wood County,
+The four proposed projects include a 600 MW facility in Wood

 Dominion and CNG affiliates will construct, operate and maintain

 the facilities on a 50-50 basis.
-Dominion said on Friday it has
+The two companies are considering

-development along CNG's natural gas pipeline network in Ohio,
+additional sites for development along CNG's natural gas pipeline

 The Wood County, OH, plant is to be built at the Lemoyne

 Industrial Park about two miles northeast of Luckey, OH.
 The